 My goal as a teacher is to prepare my students to be responsible, respectful, productive, and contributing members of our society.
 I want to help my students determine what their dreams and aspirations are and create a plan of action that will allow them to reach those goals.

-I live in Burns with my husband, Jimmy, who is a science teacher.
-We have one daughter, Ella, and a cat named Violet.
+I live in McEwen with my husband, Jimmy, who is a science teacher at DCHS.
+We have a eleven-year-old daughter, Ella who is in fifth grade.
+We welcomed our second daughter, Evelyn, in October 2019 and have and a cat named Violet.